w3c/edit-context/security-privacy.md

 Just like the existing UI key events, EditContext exposes text that has been typed by the user.
 This data helps text input services to perform operations such as suggestions, IME compositions, VK shape-writing etc.

+This is the same data that is exposed when an origin has a `contenteditable=""` DOM element or another type of editable field.

 ## 2.2.
 Is this specification exposing the minimum amount of information necessary to power the feature?

 Yes.